 Bread is a common food throughout the world, despite its negative reputation when it comes to health in general, especially blood glucose levels.
 Those with diabetes should eat it in moderation, and even then they could end up with blood sugar spike after finishing their meal.

 Still, just because people have the condition, it doesn’t mean they should cut out bread from their diet.
 In one of our articles, we talked about the best type of bread for our blood glucose levels – the sourdough bread.

 In this article, we will tell people how to make it at home and enjoy it without worrying about their blood sugar levels.
-But first, let’s remind ourselves why this bread is better than other breads for the blood glucose.
+But first, let’s remind ourselves why this bread is better than other bread for the blood glucose.

 Instead of baker’s yeast, the traditional recipes for this bread require wild yeast and lactic acid.
-This lactic acid bacteria is the same good bacteria as that found in yogurt, kimchi, kombucha, pickles, sauerkraut, and other fermented foods.
+This lactic acid bacteria is the same good bacteria like that found in yogurt, kimchi, kombucha, pickles, sauerkraut, and other fermented foods.

 The starter begins to ferment the dough sugars, breaking down the components and altering the entire molecular structure, eventually producing lactic acid and lactobacilli.

 Gubba Homestead shows that people who ate sourdough bread had lower blood glucose and insulin response than those eating standard bread with baker’s yeast.

-Besides improving the blood sugar control, this bread is more nutritious than other breads.
+Besides improving the blood sugar control, this bread is more nutritious than other bread.
 It contains high amounts of iron, potassium, folate, vitamin E, B12, B1, B6, riboflavin, thiamin, manganese, zinc, calcium, magnesium, phosphorus, selenium, and niacin.

 What’s more, it digests easier, and the nutrients and minerals it contains are easily used in the body.
 Even most those with gluten intolerance can eat it without any reaction.
 However, since it’s made from wheat or rye, those with celiac disease should avoid it.

 To make sourdough bread, people need to make a starter first.
 People will use it instead of yeast.
 Even though the starter takes about 5 days to develop, we can keep it alive and use it whenever we like in the future.